-For fiscal year 1992, net revenues from the corporate franchise tax were \$423 million, equaling 5.7% of total state revenue.
+For fiscal year 1994, net revenues from the corporate franchise tax were \$552 million, equaling 6.4% of total state revenue.
 The proceeds from the corporate franchise tax go into the state general fund.

 The Minnesota corporate income tax was enacted in 1933, along with the individual income tax.
 Several changes were made to the tax rate since 1933.
 At times it was a flat rate; at others, a graduated rate schedule applied.
 A flat rate of 9.5% was in effect for tax years 1987 through 1989, and the current rate of 9.8% has been in effect since 1990.
 The bank excise tax was first enacted in 1941 at a rate of 8%.
 The bank excise tax was at a rate different from the corporate income tax until 1973.
-Beginning with tax year 1987, the separate bank excise tax is no longer imposed, and banks are subject to the corporate franchise tax.